 Early Notables of the Gogarty family (pre 1700)

 Notable among the family name at this time was Sir Cahir O'Dougherty (1587-1608), leader of the rebellion in 1608, the last Gaelic Lord of Inishowen

 .
 Angered by the confiscation of his lands for the Plantation of Ulster

-, he sacked and burned the town of Derry and killed the Governor, Sir George...
-Another 75 words (5 lines of text) are included under the topic Early Gogarty Notables in all our PDF Extended History products and printed products wherever possible.
+, he sacked and burned the town of Derry and killed the Governor, Sir George Paulet.
+He had quarreled with Paulet for some time and some claim...
+Another 63 words (4 lines of text) are included under the topic Early Gogarty Notables in all our PDF Extended History products and printed products wherever possible.